XRPLF/XRPL-Standards/XLS-0046d-dynamic-non-fungible-tokens/README.md

 |-------------------|:----------------:|:---------------:|:---------------:|
 | `TransactionType` | `✔️` | `string` | `UINT16` |

-Indicates the `account` which is owning the NFT, in case of `account` not specified, it's implied that the submitting `account` is also the `Owner` of the NFT.
+Indicates the `account` which is owning the NFT, in case of `Owner` not specified, it's implied that the submitting `account` is also the `Owner` of the NFT.

 | Field Name	  | Required?	      |  JSON Type	 | Internal Type    |
 |-------------------|:----------------:|:---------------:|:---------------:|